dwight1970/jan1tor/README.md

 ## Installation

+### Discord setup

 1. Go to the Discord Developer Dashboard.
-2. 2.Create a new application.
+2. Create a new application.
+Once created, copy your `APPLICATION_ID` for later use.
-- Copy your new APPLICATION ID.

 3. In the "Bot" section, enable the following intents:
 ```